I wear two hats.

 One, as a Registered Psychologist and Medicare Allied Health Professional.
 In this role I use Psychological Counselling to help people resolve mood problems, and all kinds of stressful psychological and life challenges.

-This page here, though, is all about my role as a Psychologist and Counsellor for the general public.
+This page, though, is all about my role as a Psychologist and Counsellor for the general public.

-Counselling is a passion that developed early for me, while studying Psychology at university in the UK.
+Counselling is a passion that developed early for me, while studying Psychology at university in the United Kingdom.
 It was my Organisational Psychology professor who inspired it — Dr Douglas Duckworth.

 He was studying the efficacy of counselling methods employed by Psychologists working for the National Health Service and found, disturbingly, that their interventions simply did not work.
 On average, zero measurable benefit was being provided to patients.
 So Dr Duckworth set out to find what did work.

-This he did very effectively, and developed a solid reputation for assisting PTSD suffers following disasters in the UK.
+This he did very effectively, and developed a solid reputation for assisting Post Traumatic Stress Disorder (PTSD) suffers following disasters in the United Kingdom.
 He played a key role as an early advocate of Cognitive Behavioural Therapy (CBT), which in the years since has proven itself empirically as an effective form of therapy.

 This was all long before coaching techniques arrived on the scene, of course.
 Back to that in just a minute.